rahulk16/rahulk16/README.md

 - 👋 Hi, I’m Rahul Kumar
-- 👀 I’m interested in Software Development and Machine Learning
+- 👀 I’m interested in Software Development and Cybersecurity
-- 🌱 I’m currently learning Natural Language Processing
+- 🌱 I’m currently preparing for Google Cybersecurity Professional Certification
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me -> rahul.k16@iiits.in
+- 📫 How to reach me -> rahul162rk@gmail.com

 <!--
 **rahulk16/rahulk16** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.